drewbitt/random-martial-memes/README.md

 # Random Martial Memes

-Randomly selects recent image posts on r/MartialMemes and display their title, image, and top comment.
+Randomly selects recent image posts on r/MartialMemes and display their title and image.
+One line change and this is any subreddit you want.

-### Why?
+## Why

 Example project with ReasonML.

-### Future Plans
+## Future Plans

+* Probably none
-* Really I want to generate terrible web novel quotes, but the effort to compile that data sounds annoying.
+* Really I want to generate terrible web novel quotes(including top comments from the young masters on r/MartialMemes), but the effort to compile that data sounds annoying.
-* Reddit API no longer easily allows getting all posts in a subreddit, so need to download them.
+  * Reddit API no longer easily allows getting all posts in a subreddit, so would need to download them ahead of time which is outside the scope of a quick Reason API call demo.

-## Basic Reason Template

-Hello!
-This project allows you to quickly get started with Reason and BuckleScript.
-If you wanted a more sophisticated version, try the `react` template (`bsb -theme react -init .`).

 ## Build